terop/env-logger/README.md

 To build and run this application locally you will need [Leiningen][] 2.0.0 or above installed.
 Additionally, a PostgreSQL server instance is needed.
-Database definitions can be found in `table-def.sql` and a database with the required tables must exist before the application can be started.
+Database definitions can be found in `db-def.sql` and a database with the required tables must exist before the application can be started.
+Users and Yubikeys must be added to the `users` and `yubikeys` tables respectively manually before running the application.
+The user password can be hashed with the `(hashers/derive "<password>")` command in a Clojure REPL where the `buddy-hashers` library is installed and imported as `hashers`.

 [leiningen]: https://github.com/technomancy/leiningen